marciobera/marciobera/README.md

 I'm a software engineer with ~15 years of experience developing web applications, APIs, and microservices.
 I've worked with a variety of technologies and frameworks, including:

 - JavaScript / TypeScript / NodeJS / NestJS
+- - I am really excited about learning Go at the moment
 - PHP / Laravel / Codeigniter / Slim
 - SQL / MySQL / PostgreSQL / AWS Aurora / Redis
 - AWS / SQS / S3 / Secrets Manager